 If a person experiences a side effect or adverse reaction from one of the vaccines listed, and the condition lasts for six months or more, he or she may be entitled to compensation under the NVICP.

 Generally the Table works this way.
 There are three columns: (1) the type of vaccine, (2) the adverse reactions associated with the vaccine, and (3) the time period from the administration of the vaccine to the onset of symptoms.

-A person is generally entitled to recover compensation if he or she can show their condition fits the three columns on the Table.
+A person is generally entitled to recover compensation if they can show their condition fits the three columns on the Table.

 So for example, if a person is diagnosed with brachial neuritis after a tetanus shot, and the first sign of the condition occurs after two days but before 28 days, he is probably entitled to recover.
 That type of claim will be classified as a “Table Injury.”

 Others will be classified as “Non-Table” or “Off-Table” injuries.
 This means that the vaccines is listed in the first column, but under the second and third columns there the Table says “No Condition Specified” and “Not applicable.”

 This means the vaccine is covered but that a person who suffers an adverse reaction must prove that the vaccine actually caused the injury.
 Unlike a “Table Injury,” the person must prove more than timing, and more than the fact that the illness or condition followed administration of the vaccine.